Swimming pool and spa barriers

 Registration of Pools/Spas – New Requirement

 On 1 December 2019, new laws to improve swimming pool and spa safety came into effect in Victoria.
-They introduce new registration, inspection and certification requirements for property owners.
+The State Government has introduced new registration, inspection and certification requirements for property owners.

-As part of the changes, owners are required to register their pool and spa with their local council and have their safety barrier inspected once every four years.
+As part of this change, the State Government require owners to register their pool and spa with their local council and have their safety barrier inspected once every four years.

 If you own a pool or spa, including portable or relocatable swimming pools, REGISTER NOW before closing date of registration (30 June 2020).

 What is considered a swimming pool and requires a Barrier (Must be registered)

 All swimming pools and spas containing water greater than 300 mm (30 cm) must have a compliant safety barrier to restrict access to the pool area by young children (under the age of five).
 Barriers are required for:

 - above-ground pools and spas, including inflatable pools, holding more than 300 mm (30 cm) of water

 - indoor pools and spas

 - bathing and wading pools containing more than 300 mm (30 cm) of water.